MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.

 The default model as of Nov 2024, is GPT 4o Mini (GA).
-It's possible to also use the more power GPT 4o model (GA).
+It's possible to also use the more powerful GPT 4o model (GA).
 These exact minor versions of these models are subject to change.

 When prompt actions are used in Power Apps or Power Automate, they consume AI Builder credits.

-Note: Older prompts created in prompt builder relying on this default model GPT 3.5 model has been or will be auto-upgraded to GPT 4o Mini model.
+Note: Older prompts created in prompt builder relying on this default model GPT 3.5 model have been or will be auto-upgraded to GPT 4o Mini model.
 Government cloud will continue to use GPT 3.5 model until the end of November, 2024.

 ### Choose a model